Caff1982/linkedin-skill-assessments-quizzes/microsoft-power-point/microsoft-power-point-quiz.md

 - [x] Use the Import slides command.
 - [ ] Use the Insert Slides command.
 - [ ] Use the Duplicate Slides command.

-#### Q90.
-Which type of shape allows you to add text that can be moved around, formatted with styles and effects, or grouped with other objects?

-- [ ] Screenshot
-- [x] Textbox
-- [ ] Icon
-- [ ] 3D model

 #### Q91.
 Which view allows you to select individual objects on a slide?